 Depending on how you plan to map groups, federating a multi-domain forest with Google Cloud requires one or more Cloud Directory Sync instances but only a single AD FS instance or fleet to handle single sign-on.

 In larger organizations, it's not uncommon to have more than one Active Directory forest, often as a result of a merger or acquisition.
 You can combine these forests by using a two-way, cross-forest trust so that users can share and access resources across the boundaries of a single forest.

-If all forests have a bidirectional trust relationship with another forest, you can map the entire environment to a single Cloud Identity or G Suite account.
+If all forests have a bidirectional trust relationship with another forest, you can map the entire environment to a single Cloud Identity or Google Workspace account.
 This account provides the basis for a single Google Cloud organization that you can use to manage your Google Cloud resources.

 Although global catalog servers provide access to data from multiple domains, their scope is limited to a single forest.
 So in a multi-forest environment, you must query multiple domain controllers or global catalog servers to obtain, for example, a complete list of users.
 As a result of this limitation, federating a multi-forest environment with Google Cloud requires at least one Cloud Directory Sync instance per forest.
 Cross-forest trusts enable user authentication to work across forest boundaries, so a single AD FS instance or fleet is sufficient to handle single sign-on.

 If your environment spans multiple forests without cross-forest trust, but all Active Directory domains that are relevant for federation with Google Cloud are connected through external trusts, then the same considerations apply.

 In the environment illustrated here, it's not possible to authenticate or access resources across the forest boundaries.
 It's also not possible for a single AD FS instance or fleet to handle single sign-on requests for users from all forests.